 What are the benefits of surgery?

 Your child should no longer have the hernia.
-Surgery should prevent your child from having any of the serious complications that a hernia can cause.
+Surgery should prevent your child from having any of the serious complications that a hernia can cause and allow them to return to normal activities.

 Are there any alternatives to surgery?